Bermuda Volunteer Rifle Corps: Post-Second World War

 A new role began to appear as Bermuda moved into the 1960s, when increasing tension resulting from the racial division and inequity of Bermudian society occasionally spilled over into violence.
 By then, it was rapidly becoming politically, as well as economically, inexpedient to maintain two, racially divided infantry units.
 As a result, the Bermuda Rifles and the Bermuda Militia Artillery were amalgamated in September, 1965, to form the Bermuda Regiment (now the Royal Bermuda Regiment).

 The Royal Bermuda Regiment badge is a combination of the Maltese Cross of the BVRC badge, and the field gun of the Royal Artillery badge.
-The unit maintains the history and traditions of both of its predecessors.
+The unit maintains the history and traditions of both of its predecessors (it continues to wear the rifle green and black stable belt of the BVRC, and the red tunics worn by its drummers on ceremonial duties have black facings).
 However the Battle Honors of the BVRC were not passed on.
 This is due to the stand down between 1946 and 1948.
 Attempts to rectify this have not been successful due to strict British Army policies in regards to those honors.

 Originally, the part-time reserve units in Bermuda, the Channel Islands and Malta had numbered collectively as 28th in the British Army order of precedence, but were ordered within that according to the placement of their parent corps in the regular army.
 This meant, that the Bermuda Militia Artillery (BMA), as part of the Royal Regiment of Artillery, preceded the Bermuda Volunteer Rifle Corps (BVRC) despite being the second of the two to be raised.
-Today, the Bermuda Regiment, as an amalgam of the BMA and BVRC, is 28th.
+Today, the Bermuda Regiment (since 2015, titled the Royal Bermuda Regiment), as an amalgam of the BMA and BVRC, is 28th.